0%

 Some of these critical metrics include:

-• Organic Traffic: This indicates the number of visitors coming to your site via search engines and is a primary measure of your SEO success.
+• Organic Traffic: This refers to the number of visitors arriving at your site through search engines and is a key indicator of your SEO success.

-• Bounce Rate: This represents the percentage of single-page visits where the user leaves without interacting with the page.
-A high bounce rate might suggest that your landing pages aren’t convincing enough to users or the content is not what the visitor expected.
+• Bounce Rate: This represents the percentage of single-page visits where the user leaves the page without interacting with it.
+A high bounce rate might suggest that your landing pages aren’t convincing enough to users, or the content is not what the visitor expected.

 • Page Load Time: Slow-loading pages create a terrible user experience and can negatively impact your search engine rankings.

-• User Behavior: Under the Behavior tab, you can explore how users interact with your site, what pages they visit most often, and how long they stay on these pages.
-This information can be invaluable for content optimization.
+• User Behaviour: Under the Behaviour tab, you can explore how users interact with your site, what pages they visit most often, and how long they stay on these pages.
+This information can be invaluable for content optimisation.

 • Conversion Rate: If your site has a specific call to action (like making a purchase or signing up for a newsletter), the conversion rate shows you the percentage of completed goals against the total traffic.

-• User Flow visualizes the path users take through your site and where they drop off.
-This metric can highlight problematic areas in your navigation or funnel.
+• User Flow visualises the path users take through your site and where they drop off.
+This metric can highlight areas of your navigation or funnel that are problematic.

 Advanced Features: Segmentation and Custom Reporting